PO Box 33 Todd NC 28684 email@example.com

 PARTNERS! worked with North Shore Animal League regularly and helped them rescue over 1,000 dogs per year allowing Melissa to transfer in highly adoptable dogs and puppies every month.

-Melissa and her husband Tom moved to Boone, NC in 2012.
+Melissa and her husband Tom moved to Boone, NC.
 Tom and Melissa had lived in Boone as newlyweds throughout their college years and had always loved the area.
-As soon as they moved Melissa was able to begin doing transports in the High Country as and began a wonderful partnership with local shelters and Jessica Bryant a local volunteer.
+As soon as they moved Melissa was able to begin doing transports in the High Country as and began a wonderful partnership with local shelters and Jessica Bryant a local volunteer, became our President.
+Jessica was responsible for developing and expanding our transport program.

 PARTNERS!
 Canines began a transport program called the NC Muttigree Express with rescue partner North Shore Animal League.
 NSAL agreed to begin sending their mobile rescue unit down to help with overpopulation issues in the region.